code-sam/graphblas_sparse_linear_algebra/README.md

 ## Dependencies
 graphblas_sparse_linear_algebra uses the SuiteSparse:GraphBLAS GraphBLAS implementation developed by Timothy A. Davis.

-by default, graphblas_sparse_linear_algebra makes a new build of SuiteSparse:GraphBLAS and links to it as a static dependency.
+By default, graphblas_sparse_linear_algebra makes a new build of SuiteSparse:GraphBLAS and links to it as a static dependency.
 For the source code and custom build instructions for SuiteSparse:GraphBLAS, see: https://github.com/DrTimothyAldenDavis/GraphBLAS.

 ## Building from source
 To build graphblas_sparse_linear_algebra from source, Cmake and a C compiler must be installed.